Melissaurious/NanoDesigner/README.md

 In our manuscript we ran Nanodesigner for the de novo design of VHH naobodies targeting different antigens of interest:

-For 6LR7-4OBE and 6LR7-5LRT, please follow the instructions and run `./NanoDesigner/NanoDesigner_test_Cases/NanoDesigner_test_cases_input_prep.ipynb` notebook, it will ouput one json file per provided epitope sequence for which we recommend to place inside `./NanoDesigner/NanoDesigner_test_Cases/6lr7_5lrt` renamed as dataset.json.
+**For 6LR7-4OBE and 6LR7-5LRT**, please follow the instructions and run `./NanoDesigner/NanoDesigner_test_Cases/NanoDesigner_test_cases_input_prep.ipynb` notebook, it will ouput one json file per provided epitope sequence for which we recommend to place inside `./NanoDesigner/NanoDesigner_test_Cases/6lr7_5lrt` renamed as dataset.json.
 You can now proceed to run the pipeline as:

 ```bash
 bash ./NanoDesigner/NanoDesigner_test_Cases/NanoDesigner_pipeline.sh 6lr7_5lrt
 ```

+**For 7EOW-8PW**H, please follow the instructions and run `./NanoDesigner/NanoDesigner_test_Cases/NanoDesigner_test_cases_input_prep_HER2.ipynb` notebook, it will ouput one json file per provided epitope sequence for which we recommend to place inside `./NanoDesigner/NanoDesigner_test_Cases/7eow_8pwh` renamed as dataset.json.
+In this special case, the epitope is extracted analyzing the binding interface of HER2 protein bound to two monoclonal therapeutic antibodies prior chain isolation: PERTUZUMAB and TRASTUZUMAB.
+You can now proceed to run the pipeline as:

+```bash
+bash ./NanoDesigner/NanoDesigner_test_Cases/NanoDesigner_pipeline.sh 7eow_8pwh
+```

 #### Variables to update
 * `BASE_DIR`: Your working directory
 #### Files to update
 * `CONFIG`: Fiiles containing working parameters for the CDR generation at `./NanoDesigner/config_files`.
 Choose from the de novo alternatives.

-For 7EOW-8PWH, please follow the instructions and run `./NanoDesigner/NanoDesigner_test_Cases/NanoDesigner_test_cases_input_prep_HER2.ipynb` notebook, it will ouput one json file per provided epitope sequence for which we recommend to place inside `./NanoDesigner/NanoDesigner_test_Cases/7eow_8pwh` renamed as dataset.json.
-In this special case, the epitope is extracted analyzing the binding interface of HER2 protein bound to two monoclonal therapeutic antibodies prior chain isolation: PERTUZUMAB and TRASTUZUMAB.
-You can now proceed to run the pipeline as:

-```bash
-bash ./NanoDesigner/NanoDesigner_test_Cases/NanoDesigner_pipeline.sh 7eow_8pwh
-```

 ### NanoDesigner test cases: